This Salmon Burger Tastes Like The Real Thing (But It’s Actually Fungi And Algae)

 “We asked ourselves, is there something in nature–that isn’t a plant–that has the same size of fiber as animal muscle fiber?” says Kimberlie Le, cofounder and CEO of Terramino Foods, one of several startups that will graduate today from Indiebio, an accelerator that helps scientists launch companies.
 The structure of plants makes it difficult to replicate the texture of chewing on meat.
 Plants high in protein also tend to have strong flavors.
 Fungi, they discovered, addressed both of these problems.
 After algae and plant-based ingredients are added to the fungi, the burger also has the same flavor and nutrition as salmon.

 Le and cofounder Joshua Nixon met as students at the University of California-Berkeley, where both enrolled in an undergraduate class called Plant-Based Seafood Collider, where students experimented with creating alternatives to fish.
-While plant-based meat is growing quickly as an industry–meat giants like Cargill and Tyson have invested heavily in companies like Beyond Meat and Memphis Meats, which make plant-based versions of beef and chicken, and Impossible Foods now sells its plant-based burger at a fast-food chain–alternatives to seafood have gotten less attention.
+While plant-based meat is growing quickly as an industry–meat giants like Cargill and Tyson have invested heavily in companies like Beyond Meat and Memphis Meats, which make alternates to traditionally farmed meats (the former makes plant-based versions of beef and chicken, the latter grows meat in a lab from animal cells), and Impossible Foods now sells its plant-based burger at a fast-food chain–alternatives to seafood have gotten less attention.

 At the same time, humans consume more seafood than any other protein source, and that consumption is growing.
 Seafood, like meat, poses multiple environmental challenges.
 Overfishing is already a widespread problem.
 Pollutants like mercury, flame retardants, and microplastics sometimes show up in fish.
 Some salmon farms use large amounts of antibiotics.

-Note: Correction: This article has been updated to reflect that Memphis Meats products are not plant-based, but grown from animal cells.